openid4vc-high-assurance-interoperabilit July 2025

 Requirements for both the Wallet and the Verifier:

-• ISO mdoc Credential Format specific DCQL parameters as defined in Annex B.3.1 of [OIDF.OID4VP] MUST be used.
+• ISO mdoc Credential Format specific DCQL parameter, intent_to_retain defined in Annex B.3.1 of [OIDF.OID4VP] MUST be present.

 • When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate DeviceResponse (as defined in 8.3.2.1.2.2 of [ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting vp_token contains multiple DeviceResponse instances.